-When it comes to your health and fitness, chances are, your primary focus has been on your nutritional protocol as well as how often and how much you are exercising throughout the day – and for good reason.
+When it comes to your health and fitness, chances are, your primary focus has been on your nutritional protocol as well as how often and how much you are exercising throughout the day.

-Both of those are critical elements to helping to kick-start your progress.
+Both of those are critical elements to helping kick-start your progress.

 Let’s look at three key benefits that cold showers have to offer.

 One thing most people find hard to do is get up in the morning.
 If you’re someone who hits the snooze button two times before finally crawling out of bed, you know that getting into that hot shower is enough to make you want to fall asleep all over again.